BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 Although the original DDEX 1.0 DataTools package was revived, the DDEX 2.0 package, BlackbirdSql.VisualStudio.Ddex is click and go using VSIX and autoload, and requires no additional setup either in the app.config, csproj or machine.config.</br>

-Loading is asynchronous, so the provider needs time to register and load.
-A database node in server explorer can simply be refreshed if an attempt was made to access it before the package was fully loaded.</br>
-We want to be as unobtrusive as possible so load delays are just a reality if we go the asynchronous route. (*Loading is initiated at the earliest possible, which is as soon as the IDE shell context is available.*)

 *If you're noticing a degradation in performance in the IDE after installing an extension then it's advantages are lost, so the first tenet of this package is `small footprint, low overhead`*

 If the option is enabled there will be a once-off validation of a solution's projects' app.config's and edmx models.
 Legacy edmx models won't work with Firebird's latest EntityFramework version so an update is required.</br>